kubernetes-sigs/hierarchical-namespaces/docs/user-guide/concepts.md

 below.

-Namespace conditions are reported as part of the status of the `HierarchicalConfiguration` object in each namespace and are exposed via the `hnc/namespace_conditions` metric.
+Namespace conditions are reported as part of the status of the `HierarchyConfiguration` object in each namespace and are exposed via the `hnc/namespace_conditions` metric.
 Cluster conditions are reported as part of the status of the `HNCConfiguration` cluster-wide object; cluster conditions can either be caused by problems with the cluster-wide configuration, and are also